OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

     "Altitude": 9.1
 }
 ```
+### Web UI
+This small server is also an HTTP server.
+As long as the server is running, it can serve HTML and REST requests.
+This project also includes a couple of web pages (in turn invoking REST requests), accessible
+from any device seeing the server on its network, at `http://<rpi-ip-address>:8888/zip/index.html`.
+It can also use a TCP forwarder (see the `yaml` files for details), making the data it reads available to other
+softs, like OpenCPN oe SeaWi for example.

 ### June 2021, from scratch, on a RPi Zero, or 3B, or so.
 From a brand-new buster or bullseye image: